leoncvlt/loconotion/README.md

 ## But Why?

 [Notion](https://notion.so) is a web app where you can create your own workspace / perosnal wiki out of content blocks.
 It feels good to use, and the results look very pretty - the developers did a great job.
-Given that it also offers the possibility of making a page (and its sub-page) public on the web, several people choose to use Notion to manage their personal blog, portfolio, or some kind of simple website.
-Sadly Notion does not support custom domains: your public pages are stuck in the `notion.so` domain, under long computer generated URLs.
+Given that it also offers the possibility of making a page (and its sub-pagse) public on the web, several people choose to use Notion to manage their personal blog, portfolio, or some kind of simple website.
+Sadly Notion does not support custom domains: your public pages are stuck in the `notion.so` domain, under long computer-generated URLs.

 Some services like Super, HostingPotion, HostNotion and Fruition try to work around this issue by relying on a [clever hack](https://gist.github.com/mayneyao/b9fefc9625b76f70488e5d8c2a99315d) using CloudFlare workers.
 This solution, however, has some disadvantages:

-- **Not free** - Super, HostingPotion and HostNotion all take a monthly fee since they manage all the "hacky bits" for you; Fruition is open-source but any domain with a decent amount of daily visit will soon clash against CloudFlare's free tier limitations, and force you to upgrade to the 5\$ or more plan (plus you need to setup Cloudflare yourself)
+- **Not free** - Super, HostingPotion and HostNotion all take a monthly fee since they manage all the "hacky bits" for you; Fruition is open-source but any domain with a decent amount of daily visit will soon clash against CloudFlare's free tier limitations, and force you to upgrade to the 5$ or more plan (plus you need to setup Cloudflare yourself)
 - **Slow-ish** - As the page is still hosted on Notion, it comes bundled with all their analytics, editing / collaboration javascript, vendors css, and more bloat which causes the page to load at speeds that are not exactly appropriate for a simple blog / website.
 Running [this](https://www.notion.so/The-perfect-It-s-Always-Sunny-in-Philadelphia-episode-d08aaec2b24946408e8be0e9f2ae857e) example page on Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) scores a measly **24 - 66** on mobile / desktop.
 - **Ugly URLs** - While the services above enable the use of custom domains, the URLs for individual pages are stuck with the long, ugly, original Notion URL (apart from Fruition - they got custom URLs figured out, altough you will always see the original URL flashing for an instant when the page is loaded).
 - **Notion Free Account Limitations** - Recently Notion introduced a change to its pricing model where public pages can't be set to be indexed by search engines on a free account (but they also removed the blocks count limitations, which is a good trade-off if you ask me)